 Visitors to Smith Island need a plan.
-It sounds counter-intuitive given the slower pace of life that the island proudly promotes.
-But with the ferry you arrive, roughly, by 1:30 in the afternoon.
-The return ferry is at 4 the same day.
+It sounds counter-intuitive given the slower pace of life that the island proudly promotes and the island’s diminutive size.
+But with the Smith Island ferry you arrive, roughly, by 1:30 in the afternoon.
+The return Smith Island ferry is at 4 the same day.
 There are no other ferries for the day.
 So you have less than three hours to enjoy Smith Island.

-The island offers plenty to do, especially for outdoor enthusiasts.
+The island offers plenty to do, especially for outdoor enthusiasts looking to embrace nature.
 But it requires some time management.
-There aren’t many activities, as we might consider, on the largely residential island.
+Kayaking and birdwatching are two such things to do.
+There aren’t many activities or attractions.
 Smith Island isn’t a theme park or a tourist trap.
 And that’s part of what makes the island such a pleasure to visit.
-Of interest there are a couple restaurants, a bed and breakfast, a museum, a few shops and, of course, a church.
+Of interest, there are a couple of restaurants, a bed and breakfast, a museum, a few shops, and, of course, a church.

 The Epitome of Slow Travel

 You can wander around the island pretty freely, strolling the narrow and largely unpaved streets.
 The homes are a mix of early 20th century and more modern buildings.
 Many seem abandoned.
 My visit, on a Friday in late August, was remarkably quiet.